Cyphrme/Coze/docs/base64_release_notes.md

 	Ed25519's digest for `cad` is SHA-512.
 	- Waiting on Go for `Ed25519ph` support.
 - Coze now uses base64 and not Hex.
+- Normal
+	- Normal is allowed to be variadic.
+Normal is the generalization of Canon.
+	- The following are valid Normals:  [Canon, Only, Option, Need, Extra]
+	- For Go, using Generics on Normal
 - ECDSA x and y have been consolidated to x.
 	- All future designs will serialize all private components to `d`, and all public components to `x`.